OpenTSDB/opentsdb.net/docs/source/api_http/search/index.rst

    :header: "Name", "Data Type", "Required", "Description", "Default", "QS", "RW", "Example"
    :widths: 10, 5, 5, 45, 10, 5, 5, 15

-   "query", "String", "Required", "The string based query to pass to the search engine.
+   "query", "String", "Optional", "The string based query to pass to the search engine.
 This will be parsed by the engine or plugin to perform the actual search.
-Allowable values depends on the plugin.", "", "query", "", "name:sys.cpu.\*"
+Allowable values depends on the plugin.
+Ignored for lookups.", "", "query", "", "name:sys.cpu.\*"
    "limit", "Integer", "Optional", "Limits the number of results returned per query so as not to override the TSD or search engine.
-Allowable values depends on the plugin.", "25", "limit", "", "100"
+Allowable values depends on the plugin.
+Ignored for lookups.", "25", "limit", "", "100"
    "startIndex", "Integer", "Optional", "Used in combination with the ``limit`` value to page through results.
-Allowable values depends on the plugin.", "0", "start_index", "", "42"
+Allowable values depends on the plugin.
+Ignored for lookups.", "0", "start_index", "", "42"
+   "metric", "String", "Optional", "The name of a metric or a wildcard for lookup queries", "\*", "metric", "", "tsd.hbase.rpcs"
+   "tags", "Array", "Optional", "One or more key/value objects with tag names and/or tag values for lookup queries.
+See :doc:`lookup`", "", "tags", "", "See :doc:`lookup`"

 Example Request
 ^^^^^^^^^^^^^^^